Select Page

 To accurately diagnose CPP, we must first ensure the symptoms aren’t being “mimicked” by other pelvic organ systems.
 We meticulously rule out:

-• Musculoskeletal Issues: Pelvic floor muscle spasms.
+• Musculoskeletal Issues: Pelvic floor muscle spasms or levator ani syndrome.

 Our Diagnostic Approach: The 3D Advantage